honiism/honiismweb/README.md

 ### 3. Transformation
 - We need to translate the x axis of an element by adding the distance of our mouse in the x axis (`mouse.x`) to -50% and also multiplying it by the speed so it doesn't move too fast.
-    - Note: `xVal` is negative so it has opposite effects.
+    - Note: `mouse.x` is negative so it has opposite effects.
 - We'll also add rotation y by a certain degrees.
 - Then we need to add the distance of our mouse in the y axis (`mouse.y`) to -50% and multiply it by the speedY.
 - Then we put the layers 23000px away from us using the perspective.